About our Contributors

 Usually based in Sussex, but now on a gap year in Australia, I have always been a Brighton and Hove Albion fan, but my passion for the women’s game came at the start of the Euros in 2022.
 After England’s success, I was eager to see more.
 Once the 22/23 season began, I started buying tickets to as many Arsenal and Brighton WSL matches as I could, before making the decision to take my family camera with me to the stands at Meadow Park.
 Since then, I have not wanted to put the camera down, and I am always on the lookout for games I can cover!

-Max Parris – Writer
+Max Parris – Writer/Instagram content creator

 I’m a fan of football based in Western Australia, and a keen football journalist at only 14 years of age.
 I’ve already built a following on Instagram of over 1,200 followers.
 I’ll be covering the women’s game in the state.